Events and meetings

 ✔ Are all those involved with the meeting (staff, third parties, participants) clear on the need for and expected output from the meeting?

-- Have any advisory boards for the same medicine/therapy area already taken place/been planned within e.g. a 12 month period?
+✔ Have any advisory boards for the same medicine/therapy area already taken place/been planned within, for example, a 12-month period?
 If so, what is the justification for another one?

-- What follow-up, if any, is to be undertaken with participants?
-If so, is this appropriate given the non-promotional nature of advisory boards?
+✔ What follow-up, if any, is to be undertaken with participants, and is this appropriate for the specific advisory board?

 Last modified: 20 September 2023